 Does it matter?
-Inquiries such as this common one, and the many variations of, are a peek into everyday privilege of monosexuality.
+Inquiries such as this common one, and the many variations of, are a peek into the everyday privilege of monosexuality.

 Creep-levels aside for a moment, here’s some bisexual erasure going on.
 As if we pan- and bisexual folks need to prove ourselves and our sexuality to many Queer communities and cis-het culture at large.
 In addition to the silly (but extremely harmful) myths persistently surrounding bi- and pansexual folks, we are being erased.
 How can you be visible and erased at the same time, you ask?
 Often, bi- and pansexual folks aren’t treated/viewed as heterosexual, nor are we treated/viewed as homosexual.
 We walk a strange high-wire; a wrong step could mean a shove from any angle.